 Call APIs from Client-side Web Apps

-The Implicit Grant (defined in RFC 6749, section 4.1) is also a redirect-based flow, similar to the Authorization Code Grant, but the main difference is that all of the interactions with the Authorization Server happen through the User Agent (this includes receiving the access token).
-After receiving the
+The Implicit Grant (defined in RFC 6749, section 4.1) is similar to the Authorization Code Grant, but the main difference is that the client app receives an

-- The Client initiates the flow and redirects the browser to Auth0 (specifically to the /authorize endpoint), so the user can authenticate.
+The app initiates the flow and redirects the browser to Auth0 (specifically to the /authorize endpoint), so the user can authenticate.

-Auth0 redirects the user to the Client with an
+Auth0 redirects the user to the app with an

 access_token(and optionally a